Creating a Nested Artboard

 If you’ve exposed any Inputs, you can access them using the options menu (when an animation is selected) or in the Inputs Panel (when a state machine is selected).

-Adding an animation
+Adding an Animation

 You can playback any animation associated with a Nested Artboard.
 You’ll need to add the desired animation to the Nested Artboard using the plus button in the Inspector.